open-eid/allkirjastamisteenus/Json-technical-description.md

 Riigi allkirjastamisteenus is based on [Signature Gateway software](https://github.com/open-eid/SiGa), however it do not offer all the functionality present in the software.

-Following chanpers describe offered functionality.
+Following chapters describe offered functionality.

 ## Functionality